shekohex/wallet/README.md

 ### Contributing

-While this my custom wallet, and I do not expect anyone else using it too, I would be happy to see any contribution or suggestions.
+While this my custom wallet, and I do not expect anyone else using it too, However, I would be happy to see any contribution or suggestions.
 So feel free to open an issue to ask about any questions.

 ### License